 Click the wireless icon at the bottom right of your screen or wherever your taskbar is.
 It will show you a list of wireless networks.
 Take note of the name of the wireless network your computer is connected to.

 Connect the wireless printer to your Wifi network

 Go in front of your printer screen, look for the wireless icon.
 It looks like an antenna or the signal icon on your phone.

 If you don’t see it, look for a gear icon or setting icon on your screen.
 Click on that one and try to find the wireless icon.

 Then click network setup or wireless settings on the options you’ll be seeing after pressing the Settings icon.

-Once you’re on your wireless settings tab, look for wireless setup.
+Once you’re on your wireless settings tab, look for the wireless setup option.
 Choose your WiFi network name, the same one your computer is using, and enter your WiFi password.

 If the wireless connection is successful, the blinking light should turn into a steady light.
 Proceed to print a page from your computer.

 If unsuccessful, and you see either a blinking light or no lights at all, do a hard reset.
 Unplug your printer from your power source without pressing the power button.
 Wait for two minutes before you turn it on.
 Afterward, repeat all of step number 4.

-Advanced Steps On How To Fix Printer Offline For Windows 10
+Advanced Steps On How To Change Printer Status To Online